BaptisteMartinet/sequelize-graphql/README.md

 // Apollo Server example
 const { url } = await startStandaloneServer(server, {
   context: async ({ req, res }) => ({
-    ...makeContext(), // A simple object containing everyting sequelize-graphql needs to work properly.
+    ...makeContext(), // An object containing everyting sequelize-graphql needs to work properly.
-    authToken: req.headers.authorization, // Other stuff you want to place in the context like an auth token.
+    authToken: req.headers.authorization, // Stuff you want to place in the context like an auth token.
   }),
 });
 ```